Wood rainscreen siding installation

 • Ideal for soffits

-• Designed to meet wind load requirements more than 160 MPH.
+• Designed to meet wind load requirements of more than 160 MPH.

 Cons of a Wood Rainscreen with CS10 Rainscreen Clips:

-• Although the CS10 is not quite as robust as the CS2 rainscreen components, it still outperforms wood furring strip installations.
+• Although the CS10 is not quite as robust as the CS2 rainscreen components, it still outperforms wood furring strip installations and other rainscreen clips on the market.

 • The 3/8” rainscreen gap dries out quickly, but not quite as fast as the CS2 rainscreen clip.

-Still trying to decide which wood rainscreen system will work best for you?
-Here’s a Comparison chart to outline the differences between the wood furring strip option and the two Climate-Shield rainscreen options listed above.
+Are you still trying to decide which wood rainscreen system will work best for you?
+Here’s a comparison chart to outline the differences between the wood furring strip option and the two Climate-Shield rainscreen options listed above.

 Looking for more information about rainscreen systems?